 Often, frameworks can supercharge a coding language, opening it up to a whole world of new applications.
 That’s exactly what this one has done for Python and web development.
-That isn’t an overstatement, either—Django is the third most-wanted framework in 2021, according to the StackOverflow Survey.
+That isn’t an overstatement, either—Django was the third most-wanted framework in 2021, according to the StackOverflow Survey.
 So, how do we find out what all the fuss is about?

 We’ll do that first by looking at how developers use Python in general, and then take a look at Django itself.
 Next, we’ll discuss some of the pluses and minuses of the framework, and then how you can go about learning it.

 If you want to skip ahead to a section, simply use the table of contents:

 - How to learn Python and the Django framework

 Such is its wide variety of uses and applications, Python has become the coding language of choice for far more than just data analysts.

 Any language known for its impactful combination of beauty and simplicity was bound to be used widely when possible, and Python is a triumph of this.

 Thanks to the Django framework, web developers are given full-stack capability with Python.
 There are so many advantages of learning Python for web development, but right up there at the top is the Django framework.

 2. What is the Django framework?

 We know frameworks are a set of tools and modules to help save web developers hours of time and effort.
 Perhaps even days and weeks!